hqdem/hlimds/README.md

 ### Running Utopia EDA

-Running umain without arguments takes you to the TCL shell.
-Available commands are listed in the `doc/help.md`, or can be printed using the `help` command in the shell.
+Running `umain` without arguments takes you to the TCL shell.
+Available commands are listed in the `doc/CLI.md`, or can be printed using the `help` command in the shell:

 ```console
 ./build/src/umain